ottoesp/logicgatediagramgenerator/README.md

 * Add loading indicator while waiting for response (could allow for more SA steps)
 * Add 1 or 2 'spare' lanes in lane allocation to give it some more wiggle room to avoid the dreaded #
 * Fill out 'about the algorithm section'
+* Tweak node placement algorithm, have things more centred